Getting a Yacht Job - The Recruitment Process

 The interview process

-If you are invited to an interview, then your Resume has already caught the eye of the captain or whoever is recruiting for the position!
+If you are invited to an interview, then your CV has already caught the eye of the captain or whoever is recruiting for the position!
 It is important that you make a good impression when you meet in person.

-Whether you are a newcomer hoping to land your first contract, or you have previous experience, make sure that you are punctual, smart, prepared with copies of your Resume, licences, references, and any other documentation and brush up on your yachting terminology.
+Whether you are a newcomer hoping to land your first contract, or you have previous experience, make sure that you are punctual, smart, prepared with copies of your CV, licences, references, and any other documentation and brush up on your yachting terminology.
 Be confident, make eye contact and offer a firm handshake.
 Be clear about your objectives and your career path in the industry, what you will be able to offer as a crew member why you are a good fit for the job.

 Of course this will not just be about assessing your skills and abilities, a large part of it will be about your personality and character and whether you will be a good ‘fit’ with the rest of the team on board.